makma/fingerprintjs.com/content/blog/credential-stuffing-prevention-a-complete-checklist-for-2021.md

 ## Conclusion

-Credential stuffing prevention is actually really simple, and in a time where cybersecurity risks are only increasing, businesses need to be able to secure customer data.
+Credential stuffing prevention is actually really simple, and in a time when cybersecurity risks are only increasing, businesses need to be able to secure customer data.
 The embarrassment of being the source of a data leak is lasting, and it can be a serious blow to any business.

 Cybersecurity and protecting data online is a responsibility websites and businesses have for their account holders, but also for individuals themselves.